vallabhi-k/oci-management-agent/README.md

 - [Kubernetes Monitoring](./kubernetes-monitoring/mgmtagent_helm/README.md):

+  **Kindly be informed that the GitHub link provided directs you to an outdated version of our project repository.
+To access the latest updates, contributions, and information, we urge you to visit the most recent version of our repository [Kubernetes Monitoring](https://github.com/oracle-quickstart/oci-kubernetes-monitoring).
+Ensuring accuracy we advise referencing the current repository.**

   Oracle Management Agent is now available to be deployed as a Docker Container.
 This helm chart application provides easy deployment way of Management Agent and offers out-of-box monitoring of Kubernetes Cluster.

 - [Managment Gateway Quick Start](./management-gateway-quickstart/README.md):